 King Sheikh Nawaf Al-Ahmed Al-Jaber Al-Sabah

 Sheikh Nawaf Al Ahmed Al Sabah, the Crown Prince and Deputy Emir, was expected to assume power after the demise of Kuwaiti Emir Sheikh Sabah Al Ahmed Al Sabah on 29 September 2020.
 Sheikh Nawaf, 83, was temporarily given some of the Emir’s constitutional duties on 18 July 2020 when the Emir was admitted to hospital for medical checks.
-Under Kuwaiti law, in the absence of the Emir, the crown prince is appointed as acting ruler.
-Contestants for the role of crown prince include Sheikh Sabah’s son and former deputy prime minister Nasser Sabah al-Ahmed al-Sabah, who is a heavyweight of Kuwaiti politics.
+Under Kuwaiti law, in the absence of the Emir, the crown prince was appointed as acting ruler.
+Contestants for the role of crown prince include Sheikh Sabah’s son and former deputy prime minister Nasser Sabah al-Ahmed al-Sabah, who was a heavyweight of Kuwaiti politics.

 His Highness the Crown Prince Sheikh Nawaf Al-Ahmed Al-Jaber Al-Sabah was named First Deputy Prime Minister October 16th, 2003, and proclaimed Crown Prince, in accordance with constitutional procedures, on Tuesday 8th Muharram 1427 A.H., corresponding to February 7th, 2006.
 The tradition of the Crown Prince also holding the position of Prime Minister remained in effect until 2003, when the offices were separated.

-It is likely that the Amir appointed his younger, weaker half brother Shaykh Nawaf al-Ahmad al-Jaber Al Sabah as Crown Prince (CP) for fear that a stronger figure would usurp some of the authority of the Amir, much as the Amir himself did when he was PM.
+It was likely that the Amir appointed his younger, weaker half brother Shaykh Nawaf al-Ahmad al-Jaber Al Sabah as Crown Prince (CP) for fear that a stronger figure would usurp some of the authority of the Amir, much as the Amir himself did when he was PM.
 By tradition, it was incumbent on the Amir to choose a crown prince from the al-Salem vice al-Jaber branch.
 The Amir side-stepped this tradition to select his brother.
 CP Shaykh Nawaf and PM Shaykh Nasser, both non-threatening personalities, were appointed by the Amir, reportedly without Al Sabah family consultation, on the same day in February 2006.

-Shaykh Nawaf, born in 1937, has a long history of government service (he was Defense Minister at the time of the Iraqi invasion; until his appointment in July, he was Deputy Commander of the National Guard) but is neither highly educated nor particularly sophisticated, and is not seen as a strong figure.
-He was born on June 25th, 1937.
-The son of the late Amir Sheikh Ahmed Al-Jaber Al-Sabah, His Highness was raised in a home where education and discipline were stressed.
-He studied the Holy Quran at an early age and enrolled in public schools until he completed his education.
-His Highness has four sons and a daughter.
+Shaykh Nawaf had a long history of government service (he was Defense Minister at the time of the Iraqi invasion; until his appointment in July, he was Deputy Commander of the National Guard) but was neither highly educated nor particularly sophisticated, and was not seen as a strong figure.

 As Governor of Hawalli from February 12th, 1962, His Highness' main concern was keeping the Hawalli area, an ever-growing multi-ethnic area, a safe and harmonious place for people to live and work in.
 His Highness Sheikh Nawaf urged interior ministry officials to increase patrol cars in the streets to keep the peace and provide more security.
 His Highness often personally interceded to resolve family problems.
 His Highness undertook the responsibility for the Hawalli Governorate for about sixteen years.